ouedraoa/ion-intl-tel-input/README.md

-# Interstellus Ionic International Telephone Input
+# Interstellus Ionic International Telephone Input V2

-An Ionic component for International Phone Number Input, that allows all countries, validation with google phone lib, limited countries, preferred countries, virtual scrolling and much more.
+This is an continuation of the original project from azzamasghar1 (https://github.com/azzamasghar1/ion-intl-tel-input) which includes new features and some much requested features

 ## Contents
 - [Interstellus Ionic International Telephone Input](#interstellus-ionic-international-telephone-input)